Baird Maintains TREX (TREX) Neutral Recommendation

 What is the Fund Sentiment?

-There are 942 funds or institutions reporting positions in TREX.
-This is an increase of 1 owner(s) or 0.11% in the last quarter.
-Average portfolio weight of all funds dedicated to TREX is 0.29%, an increase of 11.65%.
-Total shares owned by institutions decreased in the last three months by 1.39% to 128,392K shares.
-The put/call ratio of TREX is 0.72, indicating a bullish outlook.
+There are 916 funds or institutions reporting positions in TREX.
+This is a decrease of 44 owner(s) or 4.58% in the last quarter.
+Average portfolio weight of all funds dedicated to TREX is 0.27%, an increase of 6.27%.
+Total shares owned by institutions decreased in the last three months by 1.66% to 126,619K shares.
+The put/call ratio of TREX is 0.79, indicating a bullish outlook.

 What are Other Shareholders Doing?

-Wasatch Advisors holds 6,151K shares representing 5.65% ownership of the company.
-In it's prior filing, the firm reported owning 5,463K shares, representing an increase of 11.18%.
-The firm increased its portfolio allocation in TREX by 5.07% over the last quarter.
+Wasatch Advisors holds 6,040K shares representing 5.55% ownership of the company.
+In it's prior filing, the firm reported owning 6,151K shares, representing a decrease of 1.84%.
+The firm increased its portfolio allocation in TREX by 4.42% over the last quarter.

-Clearbridge Investments holds 4,511K shares representing 4.15% ownership of the company.
-In it's prior filing, the firm reported owning 4,517K shares, representing a decrease of 0.12%.
-The firm decreased its portfolio allocation in TREX by 5.75% over the last quarter.
+Clearbridge Investments holds 4,602K shares representing 4.23% ownership of the company.
+In it's prior filing, the firm reported owning 4,511K shares, representing an increase of 1.98%.
+The firm increased its portfolio allocation in TREX by 13.48% over the last quarter.

+Alliancebernstein holds 4,001K shares representing 3.68% ownership of the company.
+In it's prior filing, the firm reported owning 3,031K shares, representing an increase of 24.24%.
+The firm increased its portfolio allocation in TREX by 22.28% over the last quarter.

 PRNHX - T. Rowe Price New Horizons Fund holds 3,574K shares representing 3.29% ownership of the company.
 In it's prior filing, the firm reported owning 5,306K shares, representing a decrease of 48.47%.
 The firm decreased its portfolio allocation in TREX by 45.25% over the last quarter.